-&lt;sup>1 The Pacific island countries and territories include the Cook Islands, Fiji, the Federated States of Micronesia, Kiribati, Nauru, Niue, Palau, Papua New Guinea, the Marshall Islands, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu.
+1 The Pacific island countries and territories include the Cook Islands, Fiji, the Federated States of Micronesia, Kiribati, Nauru, Niue, Palau, Papua New Guinea, the Marshall Islands, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu.
+For a full list of Pacific Island countries and territories see https://prism.spc.int.

-&lt;sup>2 In most of the Pacific island countries and territories, El Niño is linked to greater drought risk caused by higher temperatures and below-average rainfall between December and February.
+2 In most of the Pacific island countries and territories, El Niño is linked to greater drought risk caused by higher temperatures and below-average rainfall between December and February.
 In Kiribati, Tuvalu and Nauru, El Niño events are usually associated with higher rainfall and potential coastal flooding.

-As coastal dwellers, Pacific islanders are highly susceptible to rising sea levels, which threaten the existence of the atoll nations of Kiribati, the Marshall Islands, Tokelau and Tuvalu.
+As coastal dwellers,3 Pacific islanders are highly susceptible to rising sea levels,4 which threaten the existence of the atoll nations of Kiribati, the Marshall Islands, Tokelau and Tuvalu.
 While all Pacific islanders are affected by such climate-related phenomena, factors such as wealth, gender, inequalities, age and mobility determine each individual's susceptibility and resilience to disasters.